Updates made to this guidance

 Individual Pacific nations support and celebrate pregnancy and birth in ways that are uniquely appropriate to their culture.
 It is therefore important you seek cultural advice on the best way to approach and work with Pacific mothers and expectant mothers and their newborn or unborn pēpi.

-Disability includes physical, sensory, neurological, intellectual, mental health and addiction impairments.
+Disability includes physical, psychosocial, cognitive, sensory, and intellectual impairments.

 Unborn or newborn pēpi of disabled parents and unborn or newborn pēpi with disabilities have the same rights as everyone else to an ordinary family life and to create and maintain families.
 Our goal is to support both disabled parents to successfully care for their pēpi and those caring for a disabled pēpi, within the context of their whānau or family and support networks.